EthenStrine/English/_posts/2019-04-29-innisfree.md

+---
-# The Lake Isle of Innisfree
+title:  "The Lake Isle of Innisfree"
+---
 There are striking similarities to the Romantic style in this beautiful poem - one of Yeat's most popular.
 Note the poet's use of both *figurative language* and *sensory imagery* to capture teh beauty of a pastoral scene.
 The emotional responses which these images inspire in the speaker also recall the Romantic tradition.

 ### The poem